odoran/asgn5/README.md

      the line closes.

      Implementation Step:
-     This will involve saving the timestamp of when the user submits a timestamp, and concatenating it and the closing time to the answer string.
+     This will involve saving the answer as a concatenated string of the wait time, the timestamp of when it was recorded, and
+     the time the line closes.

 ## Testing